If your site is not appearing on your dashboard, check that you've entered your token correctly on your site and saved it.

 If you get an "Unknown SSL protocol error" you are running an insecure version of SSL.
 If you're unable to upgrade SSL on your server, we provide a legacy endpoint allowing you to use our service.
 To enable, you'll have to add the following line to the appropriate Drupal settings.php configuration file:

 $conf['tag1quo_url'] = 'https://quo-legacy.tag1consulting.com/2.1/site';

-The service will then operate normally for you.
+The Tag1 Quo service should then operate normally for you.

 In most cases, you’ll want to run Tag1 Quo on your production website.
 Installing it and running it on your live site will allow you to capture update history within Tag1 Quo, which is useful data.

-However, if your workflow requires running Tag1 Quo on a non-production instance of your site and you do not have any available site subscriptions, you can work around this limitation by placing this code in your settings.php file:
+However, if your workflow requires running Tag1 Quo on a non-production instance of your site and you do not have any available site subscriptions, you can work around this limitation by specifying manual overrides via settings.php

 If a site on your dashboard is indicating that it has not sent an update in the last 24 hours:

 - Check that your API token is entered correctly on your site at